LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Advanced features
 ------------------

-You can find more details on specific features of BTK in these two tutorials : `the first one <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/custom-tutorial.ipynb>`_ explains how to write your own sampling function, survey or measure function (the measure function may be particularily important for users who want to test their own algorithm. `The second one <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/multi-tutorial.ipynb>`_ details how to use the multiresolution feature, as well as how to deal with multiple measure functions and how to pass them several different arguments using the "measure_kwargs".
+You can find more details on specific features of BTK in these two tutorials: `the first one <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/custom-tutorial.ipynb>`_ explains how to write your own sampling function, survey or measure function (the measure function may be particularily important for users who want to test their own algorithm. `The second one <https://github.com/LSSTDESC/BlendingToolKit/blob/main/notebooks/multi-tutorial.ipynb>`_ details how to use the multiresolution feature, as well as how to deal with multiple measure functions and how to pass them several different arguments using the "measure_kwargs".